How to Keep Cats Off Furniture

 A great number of natural oils are unbearable in smell, to the humble domestic kitty.
 This can be anything from lavender and peppermint to things a little more exotic like wintergreen oil or geranium.

-Be wary of some stronger scents such as peppers, chillies or particular plants that could cause worrisome symptoms such as Eucalyptus.
+Be wary of some stronger scents such as peppers, chilies or particular plants that could cause worrisome symptoms such as Eucalyptus.
 The aim is to politely shoo-away your cat, not to poison him or knock him out.

 These smells that repel cats should do a good job of discouraging your cat away from specific areas, but in case you need a little extra repellent, you’ll be interested to know that there are certain textures cats hate as well…

-What Textures Do Cats Hate
+What Textures Do Cats Hate?

 Another cross-pollination between man and cat.
 Aluminum foil.
 Horrendous stuff.
 Ever accidentally bite into it?
 My god.

-Cats seem to have a similar reaction whenever they’re forced to walk across it ? perhaps due to the weird, crinkly, metallic nature of the stuff or maybe because it rips up too easily beneath them that it doesn’t offer a decent scratching opportunity.
+Cats seem to have a similar reaction whenever they’re forced to walk across it.
+Perhaps due to the weird, crinkly, metallic nature of the stuff or maybe because it rips up too easily beneath them that it doesn’t offer a decent scratching opportunity.

 Whatever the reason, it’s cheap and easy to spread across a flat surface whenever the need arises!

-Your cat will treat anything sticking to his paw the same way you would if you were caught trailing toilet paper on your heel ? try to pass it off as an intentional joke in front of your friends, scream internally and then shake it off like your life depended on it.
+Your cat will treat anything sticking to his paw the same way you would if you were caught trailing toilet paper on your heel, try to pass it off as an intentional joke in front of your friends, scream internally and then shake it off like your life depended on it.

 For this reason, cats detest sinking their paws onto anything that’ll stick to them.
 Double-sided, sticky materials can be purchased fairly readily from pet-stores meaning you don’t have to get creative like Macaulay Culkin.